Why Do Power Outages Happen?

 Outages To Protect Safety

 Electricity is inherently dangerous.
 As little as 100 milliamps of electrical current can be lethal to human beings.
-Climate and weather conditions, together with land use and resource management decisions, have increased the probability of wildfires starting for any reason and have worsened the consequences of fires that do start.
+Climate and weather conditions, land use, and resource management decisions have increased the probability of wildfires starting for any reason and have worsened the consequences of fires that do start.
 Shutting off power is a long and widely practiced method of protecting people and property from electrical risks.
 Utilities are applying this method in new ways to reduce wildfire risk, subject to oversight by CPUC.
 Over time, CPUC expects utilities’ investments in other methods of wildfire mitigation to eliminate the need to rely on shutting off the power.
 Below are examples of outages that are intended to protect safety:

 1. Tripped Circuit Breaker - Circuit breakers are protective devices required by the National Electric Code and local building ordinances that shut off power when they detect a problem to prevent electrocution or fire.